Kaluđerica

-Kaluđerica (Калуђерица, /sh/) is an urban neighborhood of Belgrade, Serbia.
+Kaluđerica (Калуђерица, /sh/) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in the municipality of Grocka.

 Location

 Kaluđerica is the westernmost settlement in the municipality of Grocka.
 It is located 6 kilometers east of central Belgrade and stretches in two fork-like urban formations between the road of Smederevski put to the north and the Belgrade-Niš highway to the south.
 The settlement is built in the hollow (micro valley of the Kaluđerički potok creek), with a specific microclimate, so out of all parts of Belgrade Kaluđerica is often the foggiest and the first one to have snow in winter.

 History

 Kaluđerica originated during the Ottoman rule of Serbia.
 A group of refugees who fled the Turks, settled at the bottom of the valley between two major roads.
 They cleared the thick woods around the creek and up to the 1950s, the settlement was predominantly agrarian, with most of the inhabitants working in agriculture and cattle breeding.

 There was a spring of mineral water in the village.
 It was a spring of warm, sulfur water, up to 25 C. The spring was recorded in the 1892 papers published by the state government.